-This event, to launch the newly created 'Neville Centre of Excellence in Cement and Concrete Engineering', will highlight the eminent and unique history of Leeds academics (Evans, Neville, Beeby, Cabrera, Page) and the leadership that they have provided to this field; and the current academic staff active in the areas of materials and structures across the nano to macro scale; a spectrum which is unique to Leeds.
+This event, to launch the newly created 'Neville Centre of Excellence in Cement and Concrete Engineering', highlighted the eminent and unique history of Leeds academics (Evans, Neville, Beeby, Cabrera, Page) and the leadership that they have provided to this field; and the current academic staff active in the areas of materials and structures across the nano to macro scale; a spectrum which is unique to Leeds.

 09.30 - Registration and refreshments